 Many bands have cited The Cure as an influence are there any Cure-influenced bands who you particularly like?

-Lol: ” I like Interpol.
-I see a lot of stuff … not necessarily stylisticically, but I see a lot of the same kind of attitudes.
+Lol Tolhurst: ” I like Interpol.
+I see a lot of stuff … not necessarily stylistically, but I see a lot of the same kind of attitudes.
 And The Rapture as well.
 I see it all over the place, and it’s funny because it’s both humbling and flattering at the same time.
 It’s quite amazing to me that 25 years on The Cure can have that kind of resonance.”

-At that point did you realized that music is your career?
+At what point did you realize that music is your career?

-Lol: “I don’t know to be honest .
+Lol Tolhurst: “I don’t know to be honest.
 I think it was just something that evolved out of a passion for music.
 Before I started paying, I was very much a fan of all kinds of things.
 The whole rise of The Cure – it just evolved.
 There was never a master plan.
 It just evolved.”

 How do you feel about tools like software-based synths making it easier and more affordable than ever for people to make electronic music?